dsccommunity/FSRMDsc/README.md

 * **Template**: The name of the Quota Template that should be used to create this auto quota.
 Optional.

 ## Versions
+### Unreleased
+* Unit and Integration test headers updated to v1.1.0
+* Converted AppVeyor.yml to pull Pester from PSGallery instead of Chocolatey.
+* Changed AppVeyor.yml to use default image

 ### 2.1.0.0
 * DSC Module moved to MSFT.